Skip to main content

 tip

-The top color line on a card is managed with a control in the Kanban editor.
-When color is enabled, a color picker will automatically appear.
-This uses the color type.
+The color line at the top of a card can be set in the editor.
+If color is enabled, a color picker appears in the editor.
+To adjust this, use the color type.

-• Confirmation dialog for deleting cards with confirmDeletion: boolean
+• Confirmation dialog for card deletion, with confirmDeletion: boolean

 tip

-Assigning users to cards is done through a control in the Kanban editor.
-To let users pick just one assignee, use the combo or select types.
-For multiple assignees, use the multiselect type.
+Assigning users to a card is done through the editor.
+To assign one user, use the combo or select types.
+For multiple users, go with multiselect.

 tip

-• Custom fields can be added in headerFields: [ { key: string, label: string, css: string } ]
+• Custom fields, using headerFields: [ { key: string, label: string, css: string } ]

 const users = [ // users data